KoBeWi/Metroidvania-System/README.md

 - Automatically mark discovered and acquired collectibles on the map.
 - Request runtime save data in a form of a Dictionary, which contains discovered rooms, stored object IDs and customized cells.
 It can be loaded back at any time.
 - Get world map coordinates for any object on a scene.
-- Helper method for custom drawign on map (for anything not supported by other features).
+- Helper method for custom drawing on map (for anything not supported by other features).
+- Template scripts and scenes for common functionality, including scene transitions, connection automapping, save management and minimaps.

 ## Editor guide